 Our Lansing Car Accident Attorneys Can Help You

-If you suffer from back or spinal cord injury because of an accident that someone else caused, such as a motor vehicle accident or a slip-and-fall incident, or because of workplace conditions, The Clark Law office has been helping clients like you for over thirty years.
+If you suffer from back or spinal cord injury because of an accident that someone else caused, such as a motor vehicle accident or a slip-and-fall incident, or because of workplace conditions, The Clark Law office has been helping clients like you for over thirty years in Lansing.
 If a negligent party or work injury caused your back pain you have a right to compensation assistance with medical expenses and your loss of income while you recover.

 In general, victims of back injuries caused by accidents can obtain funds to cover: